-Page 29 of 47 Issu All printed copies are uncontrolled millimeter (lp/mm).
+Page 30 of 49 Issu All printed copies are uncontrolled a test target with resolution bars within the range of 9.8-13 line pairs per millimeter (lp/mm).
 Testing will be performed on a different part of the scanner plate from test-to-test, year-to-year (center, top right, bottom left, bottom right, top left, etc.).
 An entry will be made on the instrument maintenance log when testing is completed and associated test data will be stored in an Excel Worksheet located on the I:Drive/LP Equipment Settings/LS Camera & Scanner Info.
 Testing shall follow ASTM E3235-21 Standard Practice for Latent Print Evidence Imaging Resolution and utilize a NIST traceable test target.